• Review: The Folly Cove Designers at the Cape Ann Museum (Boston Art Review)

 Opening October 10th at The Hallway Gallery in Jamaica Plain: David Curcio: The Glittering World

-New review for Big, Red and Shiny: "Degenerate Art: The Attack on Modern Art in Nazi Germany" at the Neue Gallerie
+• Review: "Degenerate Art: The Attack on Modern Art in Nazi Germany" at the Neue Gallerie

 Check out my interview on the stitching site Mrxstitch.com.
 I'm honored to have been featured.